sst/sst/www/docs/constructs/WebSocketApi.md

 description: "Docs for the sst.WebSocketApi construct in the @serverless-stack/resources package"
 ---

-The `WebSocketApi` construct is a higher level CDK construct that makes it easy to create an API.
-It provides a simple way to define the routes in your API.
-And allows you to configure the specific Lambda functions if necessary.
+The `WebSocketApi` construct is a higher level CDK construct that makes it easy to create a WebSocket API.
+It provides a simple way to define your routes and allows you to configure the specific Lambda functions if necessary.
 It also allows you to configure authorization and custom domains.
 See the [examples](#examples) for more details.

 ## Initializer